pedromartinho/bounce-be/README.md

 ## 🏗️ Initial set-up

-First things first, make sure you have Node installed on your machine.
+First things first, make sure you have docker installed on your machine.
 If you do, run the following command to set the Node version:

 ```
-nvm use
+make build
 ```

-If you don't have the Node version installed, please install it.
 Once you've done that, you're ready to get the project up and running!
-Here are the steps you need to follow:
+Here's the command you need to run:

 ```
-npm i
-npm run start
+make local-run
 ```

 After that, you should have the project running http://localhost:3050 🚀

-If you want to run the tests, run the command:
+If you want to run the tests or the linter, run the command:

 ```
-npm run test
+make test
+make lint
 ```

 To test both the endpoints, you can consider the following request: